LGBTQ rights in Texas: Romeo and Juliet law

 Texas provides an affirmative defense to a person who has engaged in unlawful sexual contact with a child under 17 years of age, if the person is not more than three years older than the child or a spouse of the child, so long as the person is not of the child's same sex.
 There has been no published constitutional challenge of this statute since the 2015 U.S. Supreme Court ruling in Obergefell v.
 Hodges, in which the court held that same-sex marriage bans breach the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.
 Texas has been the only state to maintain such a distinction on its books since the Kansas Supreme Court found a similar Kansas statute to be unconstitutional in 2005.
 During the Legislature's 2013 regular session, House Bill 2403, introduced by Representative Mary González, House Bill 3322, introduced by Representative Coleman, and Senate Bill 1316, introduced by Senator John Whitmire, would have repealed this distinction; however, none of these bills was passed by its chamber of origin.

 Recognition of same-sex relationships

 Marriage

 On June 26, 2015, U.S. Supreme Court's decision in Obergefell v.
 Hodges legalized same-sex marriage nationwide.
 By September of that year, the Texas Department of State Health Services estimated it had issued 2,500 same-sex marriage licenses in the months following Obergefell.
+In order for two people of the same-sex, like a traditional marriage, both individuals must be at least 18 years old, must be unrelated, and must be unmarried or single.